-C) The Conduct of Environmental Impact Assessments (EIAs) and Strategic Environmental Assessments (SEAs)

-- 32. CBD Parties have adopted guidance with respect to the conduct of Environmental Impact Assessments (EIAs) and Strategic Environmental Assessments (SEAs), specifically with a view to minimising negative impacts on biodiversity, including from climate change-related stressors.
-For instance, already in the early 2000s, CBD Parties agreed that EIAs could be mandatory for activities that "have direct influence on legally protected areas, for example by emissions into the area", thereby indirectly addressing also impacts from one of the driving factors of climate change.
-Eventually, in the revised 2012 guidelines on EIAs and SEAs in marine and coastal areas, CBD Parties referred to the need "to consider the cumulative effect of environmental changes such as climate change and ocean acidification", thereby explicitly recognising the adverse effects of climate change on biodiversity and ecosystems. - 33.
-CBD parties are expected to incorporate marine biodiversity issues into different stages of EIA, making efforts to minimise the specific, as well as cumulative, detrimental impacts of human activities on marine biodiversity both in areas within and beyond national jurisdiction.
-This is particularly true in areas that are affected by multiple direct and indirect
+- C) The Conduct of Environmental Ipact Assessments (EIAs) and Strategic Environmental Assessment (SEAs) - 31.
+CBD Parties have adopted guidance with respect to the conduct of Environmental Impact Assessments (EIAs) and Strategic Environmental Assessments (SEAs), 162 which contain specific standards to minimise negative impacts on biodiversity from climate change-related stressors.
+For instance, already in the early 2000s, CBD Parties agreed that EIAs could be mandatory for activities that "have direct influence on legally protected areas, for example by emissions into the area", 163 thereby indirectly addressing also impacts from one of the driving factors of climate change.
+Eventually, in the revised 2012 guidelines on EIAs and SEAs in marine and coastal areas, CBD Parties referred to the need "to consider the cumulative effect of environmental changes such as climate change and ocean acidification".
+164 - 32.
+CBD parties are expected to incorporate marine biodiversity issues into different stages of EIA, 165 making efforts to minimise the specific, as well as cumulative, detrimental impacts of human activities on marine biodiversity both in areas within and beyond national jurisdiction.
+This is particularly true in areas that are affected by multiple direct and indirect anthropogenic influences originating from the watershed area, and where the biodiversity issues require an integrated holistic approach aiming to improve the water quality and restore the health and functioning of the whole ecosystem.
+166 CBD guidelines call for heightened attention to activities affecting deep-sea habitats of importance for threatened, endangered or declining species, and factors that may cause changes to biological or ecological processes that may affect such species, relying on criteria based on "the potential to cause